 What are the most significant assets divided in a divorce?

 The house and the retirement plan.
-A retirement plan is sometimes overlooked as a significant asset, but often it is worth as much, or nearly as much, as the equity value in the house.
+A retirement plan is sometimes overlooked as a significant asset, but often it is worth as much or more than the equity value in the house.
 When the retirement plan started before the marriage, only that part which accrued during the marriage is marital property.

 My husband/wife had an committed adultery.
 Doesn’t that mean I get most of the assets?

 No. The distribution of assets in a divorce is made “without regard to marital misconduct.”
 The law does not punish the “guilty” party.
 See the Gitlin Law Firm’s Q&A regarding adultery and grounds for divorce.

 Can my spouse and I make an enforceable agreement that a certain asset will be my non-marital property despite a divorce?